USEPA/emf/EMF/deploy/doc/guides/inventory_projection.md

 INV\_RULE\_PEN (%)|The rule penetration for the existing measure on the source, found in the inventory INV\_RULE\_EFF (%)|The rule effectiveness for the existing measure on the source, found in the inventory FINAL\_EMISSIONS (tons)|The final emissions amount that results from the source’s being adjusted by the various Control Program Packets.
 This is set by subtracting the emis\_reduction field by the inv\_emissions field.
+CTL\_EMIS\_REDUCTION (tons)|This field is not used for the strategy type and is left blank/null.
-EMIS\_REDUCTION (tons)|This field is used to store the amount by which the emission was reduced for the particular Control Program Packet (Plant Closure, Projection, Control, or Allowable) that is being processed.
+EFF\_EMIS\_REDUCTION (tons)|This field is used to store the amount by which the emission was reduced for the particular Control Program Packet (Plant Closure, Projection, Control, or Allowable) that is being processed.
 INV\_EMISSIONS (tons)|This field is used to store the beginning/input emission for the particular Control Program Packet (Plant Closure, Projection, Control, or Allowable) that is being processed.
 APPLY\_ORDER|This field stores the Control Program Action Code that is being used on the source.
 These codes indicate whether the Control Program is applying a Plant Closure, Projection, Control, or Allowable Packet.
 INPUT\_EMIS (tons)|This field is not used for the strategy type and is left blank/null.